From Scott Galloway.

 Instead of buying the myths these companies broadcast, Galloway asks fundamental questions.
 How did the Four infiltrate our lives so completely that they’re almost impossible to avoid (or boycott)?
 Why does the stock market forgive them for sins that would destroy other firms?
 And as they race to become the world’s first trillion-dollar company, can anyone challenge them?

 First I wonder why Microsoft isn’t in this analysis?
-But anyway, while it seems that a consensus is building up on how bad it can be for the kids to be too exposed to smartphone (and social media, search, etc), it is interesting to read the FOUR.
+But anyway, while it seems that a consensus is building up on how bad it can be for kids to be too exposed to smartphones (and social media, search, etc.), it is interesting to read The Four.
 Why?

 It explains:

-• How much those companies are sort of global monopolies with no friction.
-Some frictions are showing in Europe where regulators are questioning fiscal issue, privacy, etc.).
+- How much those companies are sort of global monopolies with no friction.
+Some frictions are showing in Europe where regulators are questioning fiscal issues, privacy, etc.

-• It says that the FOUR are satisfying basic needs, or said otherwise: The Four appeal/influence/manipulate a very specific human desire.
-Google targets the brain (by being better than his/her brain at searching the right information, it searches in 0,000005s!) and our thirst for knowledge.
-Facebook (1/6 of the population has an account!!) is trained on the heart and our need to develop empathetic and meaningful relationships, the human is made to connect other human, Facebook facilitates this.
+- It says that the FOUR are satisfying basic needs, or said otherwise: The Four appeal/influence/manipulate a very specific human desire.
+Google targets the brain (by being better than our brain at searching the right information — it searches in 0.000005s!) and our thirst for knowledge.
+Facebook (1/6 of the population has an account!!) is trained on the heart and our need to develop empathetic and meaningful relationships.
+Humans are made to connect with other humans — Facebook facilitates this.
 Amazon targets the guts (the book example is that the male knows what he buys and is sort of hunting and rapid at it), satisfying our hunter-gatherer impulse to consume.
-And Apple, with its sleek, sensual products, has its focus firmly on our genitals or said otherwise: Apple shores up our sex appeal.
+And Apple, with its sleek, sensual products, has its focus firmly on our genitals or, said otherwise: Apple shores up our sex appeal.
 The iPhone and the MacBook aren’t technically superior to other smartphones or laptops.
 But they’re undeniably sexier…

-Now the success (ei: 44% OF U.S. households have a gun, and 52% have Amazon Prime account) comes at a cost.
-Cost for each of us as we are ready and have given unprecedented access to our private data to any of those companies.
+Now the success (i.e.: 44% of U.S. households have a gun, and 52% have an Amazon Prime account) comes at a cost.
+Cost for each of us as we have given unprecedented access to our private data to any of those companies.
 Then they ferociously fight other similar players in their respective sectors.
-The Amazon growth is at the expense of any other retail player (including Walmart).
+Amazon’s growth is at the expense of other retail players (including Walmart).
 Galloway also states that it is the end of the “Brand” model (How to create a Brand that might do better?
-There will be new companies, the question is will they be able to grow without having one of the FOUR buying them before being able (having the scale) to fight one of them?).
+There will be new companies, the question is whether they will be able to grow without one of the FOUR buying them before reaching sufficient scale).

-• Global Reach – The business must have a global reach for bigger numbers and diversity of the market.
+- Global Reach – The business must have global reach for scale and market diversity.

-• AI – To be relevant in today’s business world, you must collect, algorithmically analyze, and leverage consumer data.
+- AI – To be relevant today, you must collect, algorithmically analyze, and leverage consumer data.

-• Accelerant – Your business must attract and retain top talent.
-This is an accelerator!
+- Accelerant – Your business must attract and retain top talent.

 (ref: https://www.wired.co.uk/article/scott-galloway-the-four-book-review